Season 1, Episode 47

 Lorne Brown:

 It’s a wake up call.
 No different than a cancer diagnosis, a divorce, a death in the family.
 Our teacher that we went to years ago where we met Gila, Gallup, what’s your wake up call?
-And so for a lot of the people I see could be fertility, I see people with severe pain and come in with anxiety as well, all different things.
+And so for a lot of the people I see could be fertile, I see people with severe pain and come in with anxiety as well, all different things.
 And it’s their wake up call to go in and do some healing.
 Would you be willing, because people are listening to you and you’ve got your book and your online program, but it’s always nice to know that you’ve done this, you can relate to the individual and

 you’ve had your experiences.
 Are you willing to share your history?
 And I know you talked about psychedelics a bit, so are you willing to share with our audience a little bit?
 Why are you the anxiety MD now?